CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 N.P. — Not Permitted
 N.R. — No Requirements (except as provided in [section 27-375](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-375-interior-stairs))
-****See [Table 8-1](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%208/Places%20of%20Assembly/ DETERMINATION OF EXIT AND ACCESS REQUIREMENTS) for exit and access requirements applying to places of assembly***
+****See [Table 8-1](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%208/Places%20of%20Assembly#determination-of-exit-and-access-requirements) for exit and access requirements applying to places of assembly***
 ***\*Notes:**

-a For method of measurement, see subdivision (c) of [section 27-360](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-360 Travel Distance) of this article.
+a For method of measurement, see subdivision (c) of [section 27-360](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-360-travel-distance) of this article.

 b Reduce listed capacity of ramps by twenty-five percent when slope exceeds one in ten.